Choosing The Right Touring Bike Handlebars for You

 Are Drop Bars More Comfortable?

 You can position your drop bars up high if you want, providing your forks have a long steerer tube.
 You still get the advantage of drop bars in being able to adjust your back-angle.
-So, drop bars don’t necessarily mean very low riding positions, they can still be considered a comfortable option.
-It is still possible to get your body down low as you’d sometimes like to do when going down hills fast, going through faster corners or riding in traffic.
-The brake lever hoods also give you a whole extra place to put your hands giving you a stretched-out position option.
+Drop bars don’t necessarily mean very low riding positions, and they can be considered a comfortable option.
+It is still possible to get your body down low as you might like to do when going down hills fast, going through faster corners, in headwinds, or riding in traffic.
+The brake lever hoods also give you an extra place to put your hands giving you a stretched-out position option.

 A unique thing about drop bars is the way you can pull against them in the drop position.

 In the racing world, the preferred width of drop bars is the width of your shoulder joints.
 That’s related to optimizing lung capacity.
-With the advent of so called “gravel” bikes, wider drop bars have become available.
+With the advent of so-called “gravel” bikes, wider drop bars have become available.
 The lower (drops) section is flared out.
-Bore size (where the stem clamps the bar) has standardised at 31.8mm (they used to be 25.4mm or 26.0mm) so as to prevent movement in rough terrain.
-These are also improvements for long distance touring.
+Bore size (where the stem clamps the bar) has been standardised at 31.8mm (they used to be 25.4mm or 26.0mm) so as to prevent movement in rough terrain.
+These are also appealing for long distance touring.

 The new designs with flared out drops, are about 6cm wider.
-They are very comfortable and more steering leverage makes them seem “lighter”.
-They move the mirror in the HB end out and rear vision is superb.
+They are very comfortable, and more steering leverage makes them seem “lighter”.
+They move the mirror in the handlebar end outwards and rear vision is better.

 Baramind Riser Bars